By Cristan Williams

-I’ve noticed that there seems to be some confusion about what a TERF* is so, here’s a quick guide to help you figure out if you’re a TERF.
+I’ve noticed that there seems to be some confusion about what a Trans Exclusionary Radical Feminist (TERF) is so, here’s a quick guide to help you figure out if you’re someone who pushes TERF ideology, which is to say, someone who’s a TERF.
 Chances are that you’re a TERF if you believe that you’re a feminist when you…

 3.)
 Tell trans women their surgery is about supporting rape culture.

 4.)
 Assert that lesbian-identified trans women can’t be lesbian.